Chenyt-Dev/coding/Meta_high_frequency.md

 ### 973. K Closest Points to Origin
 * Use quick select to just get the closest k points but don't need to sort them.
 Average time O(n), worst can be O(n^2) as the pivot can be bad.

+### 129. Sum Root to Leaf Numbers
+* Recursively visit all the nodes.
+O(n) for visiting each node once.